Who would have thought Bird Flu and bow ties would share a common thread.

 A true Southern lady, Miss Judy will sweetly tell you her definition of a Southerner.
 “Part of being Southern is being serious about your faith and beliefs whether it’s religion, politics or football.”
 In this case for the Hill family, this also means being seriously suited in the finest cotton ties and cummerbunds.

 After graduating from UNC, James focused his attention to growing the family business.
 “It took six months to master the process and pattern then refine the bow tie to where it is: a high quality product up there with Vineyard Vines, if not surpassing.”
+Sites like Wimgo would be able to help those who want to start their own family business.

 The Hill family also believes it’s important to keep these products truly Southern.
 In our modern times when businesses continue to send manufacturing overseas, the Hill’s home state of North Carolina has felt a deep impact losing their textile industry.
 High Cotton Ties is working to revive their local economy.